SUMMARY OF THIS ARTICLE

 The first four seals, trumpets and plagues are, therefore, understood as worldwide and general.
 They are regarded as ‘highly figurative’, by which is meant that not each object or event should be separately interpreted:

-- The first four seals are various persecutions of God’s people.
+- The first four seals describe the experience of God’s people on earth.

 - The first four trumpets are plagues on the unrepentant world, to bring them to repentance.